Carlosokumu/PesapalHttp/README.md

 You need to have the following to run the server in your machine:
 - A basic Understanding of [Golang](https://go.dev/) and how to set up your [Go workspace.](https://go.dev/doc/gopath_code)
 - Go installed in your machine

 **Environmental Setup**
-     To ensure you have all the deoendincies needed to run the application,run the following command from the root folder of the project
+     To ensure you have all the dependencies needed to run the application,run the following command from the root folder of the project